google/flatbuffers/docs/source/Schemas.md

 increasing by one from the previous one.
 The default first value is `0`.
 As you can see in the enum declaration, you specify the underlying integral type of the enum with `:` (in this case `byte`), which then determines the type of any fields declared with this enum type.
-If you omit the underlying type, it will be `short`.

 ### Unions